 We expect our financial condition and operating results to fluctuate significantly from quarter-to-quarter and year-to-year due to a variety of factors, many of which are beyond our control.
-Each of our announcements regarding the termination of development of tovinontrine and the related workforce reduction, the signing of the Asset Purchase Agreement, and the signing of the Merger Agreement are likely to further increase the variability of our operating results in the coming quarters as compared to prior quarters.
+Each of our announcements regarding the termination of development of tovinontrine and the related workforce reduction, the Asset Sale, and the signing of the Merger Agreement are likely to further increase the variability of our operating results in the coming quarters as compared to prior quarters.
 Accordingly, our stockholders should not rely upon the results of any quarterly or annual periods as indications of future operating performance.